⚠️⚠️⚠️

 to analyse this.

-In order to perform a detailed analysis of the posterior predictive
+In order to examine the posterior predictive check results for

-check results for individual (or all) summary statistics, you can use
+individual (or all) summary statistics, we can use the function

 plot_prediction()